emer/axon/README.md

 $$ y' = y (1-y) $$

 which is maximal at y = .5 and zero at either 0 or 1.
-In Axon, this is computed using a time-integrated spike-driven Ca-like term (`CaSpkD`), with the max value across the layer used instead of the fixed 1 constant.
+In Axon, this is computed using a time-integrated spike-driven Ca-like term (`CaD`), with the max value across the layer used instead of the fixed 1 constant.
 In addition, it is useful to use an additional factor that reflects the normalized difference in receiving spiking across the minus and plus phase, which can be thought of as an empirical measure of the sensitivity of the receiving neuron to changes over time:

 $$ y' = y (1-y) \frac{y^+ - y^-}{\text{MAX}(y^+, y^-)} $$